Bsnetsinger/Compe-361-Project/README.md

 Uploaded updated Meeting Minutes and Shared Links pdf files.
 Meeting Minutes includes all in person and VOIP meeting discussions from 11/13 onwards and Shared Links includes any shared links from 11/05 onwards.

 11/28
 Redesigned the Movie info page in UWP format.
 Created a Movie class for testing and formatted the UI to be bound by the Movie object being sent to it, ie, the Title, Summary, Length, and Image.
-Now any movie object that is clicked on will be displayed on the page. -Bradley
+Now any movie object that is clicked on will be displayed on the page.
+Files included are MainPage.xaml, MainPage.xaml.cs, and Movie.cs -Bradley